stegiopast/ClearFinder/README.md

 nextflow run start_guis.nf
 ```

-Once you start napari be aware to download the napari-cellfinder plugin in the tab menu under Plugin -> Install/ Uninstall plugins.
+Once you start napari be aware to download the "cellfinder-napari" and "brainglobe-napari-io" plugins in the tab menu under Plugin -> Install/ Uninstall plugins.
 Type napari-cellfinder in the search bar and install the plugin.
 Restart napari for the plugin to be integrated.

 ### 6.Alternative start